pavlovic-ivan/ghrunner-app/INSTALLATION_GUIDE.md

 TLS_CERTIFICATE_ARN=<certificate arn>

 # added now
-AWS_S3_BUCKET=<s3 bucket name for AWS SAM templates, example: my-account.us-east-1.sam.templates>
+AWS_S3_BUCKET=<account>.<region>.sam.artifacts
-PULUMI_BACKEND_URL=s3://<my-account.us-east-1.pulumi.state>
+PULUMI_BACKEND_URL=s3://<account>.<region>.pulumi.artifacts
 ```
-note: because of the fact that one bucket is used by AWS SAM and the other is used by Pulumi, in the later, the protocol needs to prefix the bucket name. also make sure that all public access to the bucket is disabled
+Note: because of the fact that one bucket is used by AWS SAM and the other is used by Pulumi, the later bucket needs to be prefixed with the protocol.

 # AWS Secrets